Part One, 1777 to about 1875

 The earliest confirmed report is that William Flavel ran a business in the middle of the seventeenth century in Bilston in the Black Country, a couple of miles east of the centre of Wolverhampton.
 He made armouries, including gunpowder, which was a profitable industry in that time of frequent warfare.

-William’s son John Flavel (1754 to 1834) was recorded running a metal-working business in BIlton near Rugby and he was also an armourer as well as a smith.
+A descendant, John Flavel (1754 to 1834), was recorded running a metal-working business in BIlton near Rugby and he was also an armourer as well as a smith.
 It is said that this business began in 1777.

 A son of John, another William Flavel (1779 to 1844), was trained in metal working by an uncle in Coventry.
 It appears that he was ambitious to take advantage of the early growth of Leamington and moved to a house and workshop at Gloucester House in Church Street (on the corner of Gloucester Street) in the town in 1803.
 It is said that his unique idea was to make Russian vapour baths to complement the mineral water baths in the town.
 Sadly that idea did not flourish despite the approval of a Russian visitor, Major General Sabloukoff although William did advertise a vapour bath at Hygeia House in Bath Street in 1832.